hguerrero/kafka-examples/camel-kafka-connectors/plugins/README.md

-# Kafka Connect plugins
+# Camel Kafka Connector plugins

-Download and extract your custom plugins for Kafka Connect in this folder.
+Download and extract your Camel Kafka Connector plugins for Kafka Connect in this folder.